Oops! It Looks Like Your Device is Offline

 -

-Open the CATCH Power Configurator app on your mobile or desktop device.
+Make sure you have the latest version of the CATCH Power Configurator app on your phone.

 -